organicmaps/organicmaps.github.io/content/faq/android-03-lags/index.md

 ---
 title: Why Organic Maps is slow on my device, UI is laggy, and it crashes randomly?
+slug: Why Organic Maps is slow on my device, UI is laggy, and it crashes randomly?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: